 Please bring your horse’s tack, boots/bandages and if you are able to be present for the investigation, your own riding clothes and helmet.
 We usually only lunge horses during this investigation but sometimes we will ask to see ridden work.

 You can arrive in the morning or drop off the evening or weekend before, depending on what suits you and your horse best.
-Subject to radiation and Covid restrictions, you are welcome to join us for the investigations.
+Subject to radiation restrictions, you are welcome to join us for the investigations.
 We plan to run the required tests all on one day.
 Sometimes it will take us longer, especially if your horse is a bit nervous or has already travelled a long way.

 We will start with finding out more about your horse from you, even though we will have already spoken to your vet.
 As part of this process, we will fill out a standard history form.
 Some of the questions will seem silly or irrelevant for your horse’s case, but all the data can be fed into research studies (with your permission) to help us to understand more about headshaking.